tomtor/HDL-deflate/README.md

 to use a dedicated pre-computed Huffman tree.
 I could add this if there is interest, but it is probably better to use a more dense coding in your FPGA application data in the first place.

+The compress mode can be disabled by setting `COMPRESS` to `False`.

+The decompress mode can be disabled by setting `DECOMPRESS` to `False`.
+FAST MATCH10 compress only has quite good resource usage.

 ## Compression speed

 To reduce LUT usage the original implementation matched each slot in the search window in a dedicated clock cycle.